Intelligent Agents with Emotional Intelligence: Current Trends, Challenges, and Future Prospects: Introduction

 \subsection{Paper organization}

 The remainder of this paper is organized as follows.
-Section 2 examines challenges and emerging solutions in emotion understanding.
-Section 3 explores challenges and emerging solutions in affective cognition, focusing on emotion elicitation in interactive systems and emotional experiences.
-Sections 4 to 6 address challenges and emerging solutions in emotional expression synthesis across multiple modalities: Section 3 focuses on emotional text synthesis, Section 4 on emotional speech synthesis, and Section 5 on emotional face synthesis.
-Section 7 offers a comprehensive discussion of challenges and future research directions.
-Finally, Section 8 concludes with a summary of contributions and a vision for developing emotionally intelligent agents.
+Section 2 describes the systematic literature review methodology.
+Section 3 examines challenges and emerging solutions in emotion understanding.
+Section 4 explores challenges and emerging solutions in affective cognition, focusing on emotion elicitation in interactive systems and emotional experiences.
+Sections 5 to 7 address challenges and emerging solutions in emotional expression synthesis across multiple modalities: Section 5 focuses on Emotional Text Synthesis (ETS), Section 6 on ESS, and Section 7 on emotional face synthesis.
+Section 8 offers a comprehensive discussion of challenges and future research directions.
+Finally, Section 9 concludes with a summary of contributions and a vision for developing emotionally intelligent agents.